Table of Contents

 You can share runtime environments.

 Administrators in the parent organization can share Secure Agent groups with the sub-organizations.
-When you share Secure Agent groups, users in the sub-organizations can run data integration jobs on the Secure Agents within the group.
+When you share Secure Agent groups, users in the sub-organizations can run jobs on the Secure Agents within the group.

 Users of a parent organization or sub-organization can use only a Secure Agent that belongs to that organization or sub-organization.
 Users of a sub-organization cannot use a Secure Agent that belongs to the parent organization.